ricklamers/shell-ai/README.md

 AI-Shell (`ais`) is a CLI utility that brings the power of natural language understanding to your command line.
 Simply input what you want to do in natural language, and `ais` will suggest single-line commands that achieve your intent.
 Under the hood, AI-Shell leverages the [LangChain](https://github.com/langchain-ai/langchain) for LLM use and builds on the excellent [InquirerPy](https://github.com/kazhala/InquirerPy) for the interactive CLI.

-## Features

-- **Natural Language Input**: Describe what you want to do in plain English (or other supported languages).
-- **Command Suggestions**: Get single-line command suggestions that accomplish what you asked for.
-- **Cross-Platform**: Works on Linux, macOS, and Windows.

 ## Installation

 You can install AI-Shell directly from PyPI using pip: